 Hike Capo d’Enfola

-Hiking Capo d’Enfola was the second part of our biking/hiking adventure.
-We locked our bikes up in the parking lot and started making our way up the nice wide path.
-This is one of the family friendly hikes on Elba and can easily be done with small children.
+Hiking Capo d’Enfola was the second part of our Elba biking & hiking adventure.
+This short kid-friendly Elba hike can easily be done with small children.

-The hike is approximately 3.1mi/5km return.
-Our 3 year old walked most of the way up (with some complaining) but ended up on my shoulders.
-And as some hikes go, we were that family quickly ending our hike as our little guy screamed and cried for the last part of it.
+The Capo d’Enfola hike is approximately 3.1mi (5km) return.
+Our 3-year old walked most of the way up (with some complaining) but ended up on my shoulders.
+And as hiking with kids sometimes goes, we quickly ended our hike as our little guy screamed and cried for the last part of it.

 Hike Monte Poppe